Family Doctor Interview Questions:

 This question gives candidates an opportunity to display their medical ability or emotional intelligence.
 Look for stories where candidates utilized good listening or perceptive skills to understand a patient's problems.

 4. Describe your biggest mistake in dealing with a patient.
 What lessons have you learned from the experience?

-Candidates should use this opportunity to list, in detail, cases where they erred, learned from their mistake and grew as a doctor.
+Candidates should use this opportunity to list, in detail, cases where they erred, learned from their mistakes and grew as a doctor.
 Look for examples where candidates felt they could not treat the patient and referred them to a specialist.